-A total of twenty-six (26) occupancy tax bills have been passed since 1997 that do not specifically mandate at least two-thirds of revenue be invested in destination promotion.
-In some cases, they include a sunset provision that reverts the allocation at a future date.
-The biggest difference versus the non-compliant bills passed prior to 1997 is that most of the newer legislation allocates any non-promotional revenue specifically to one of three areas spelled out in the legislation: beach nourishment, civic and convention centers or similar venues, and "tourism-related expenditures."
+A total of 26 occupancy tax bills have been passed since 1997 that do not specifically mandate at least two-thirds of revenue be invested in destination promotion.
+In some cases, the law includes a sunset provision that reverts the allocation at a future date.
+The biggest difference for these laws versus the non-compliant bills passed prior to 1997 is that most of the newer legislation allocates any non-promotional revenue to one of three specific areas spelled out in the legislation: beach nourishment, civic and convention centers or similar venues, and "tourism-related expenditures."
 (Note that some non-compliant bills signed into law since 1997 were updates of prior non-compliant legislation.)

-2023 NORTH CAROLINA OCCUPANCY TAX STATISTICS
+2024 NORTH CAROLINA OCCUPANCY TAX STATISTICS